UWNETLAB/metaknowledge/README.md

 The website can be found at [networkslab.org/metaknowledge](http://networkslab.org/metaknowledge/).

 # Major Update
-The version of _metaknowledge_ currently available is the second major release and is not backwards compatible with the previous versions.
-If you wish to use an older version they are still available on github or pip.
+A new update of _metaknowledge_ is scheduled to be released soon, some function names will change but functionality will not be affected.
+All past releases are available on [github](https://github.com/networks-lab/metaknowledge/releases) and [pip](https://pypi.python.org/pypi/metaknowledge/2.1.1)

 ## Installing
 To install run `python3 setup.py install`